pyeventsourcing/kurrentdbclient/README.md

 link events.
-Link events are "resolved" when the `resolve_links` argument is `True` and when replaying parked events (negatively acknowledging an event received from a persistent subscription with the `'park'` action will create a link event, and when parked event are replayed they are received as resolved events).
+Link events are "resolved" when the `resolve_links` argument is `True` and when replaying parked events (negatively acknowledging an event received from a persistent subscription with the `'park'` action will create a link event, and when parked events are replayed they are received as resolved events).
 The `ack_id` property helps with obtaining the correct event ID to use when acknowledging or negatively acknowledging events received from persistent subscriptions.

 The `retry_count` is a Python `int`, used to indicate the number of times a persistent subscription has retried sending the event to a consumer.

 ```python
 from dataclasses import dataclass